facontidavide/CPP_Optimizations_Diary/docs/palindrome.md

 The original version is apparently the best we can do:

 - Zero copy.
-- Stops the loop as fast as possible.
+- Stops the loop as soon as possible.
 - Handles well all the corner cases.

-But I realized that there is a way to make it faster, reducing the number of `if` clause.
+But I realized that there is a way to make it faster, reducing the number of `if` clauses.
 This can be easily achieved using entire "words" instead, i.e. storing the single bytes in larger data types.

 For instance, let's use the type `uint32_t` to manipulate 4 bytes at once.